 After you apply

-5. Track your application
+4. Track your application

-If you apply through our online system you can log in at any time to track the progress of your application.
+You can log in at any time to track the progress of your application.